lejeunerenard/ouroboros/README.md

 operations w/ autobase, but also providing simple ways to watch key ranges and derive values base on changes to those ranges as well.

-The ability for indexes to update based on themselves or other indexes is liked to eating its own tail, hence Ouroboros.
+The ability for indexes to update based on themselves or other indexes is likened to eating its own tail, hence Ouroboros.
 Be wary of infinite loops.

 ## Usage